sympa18/implementing-azure-infrastructure/README.md

 Initially we have created two streams for labs.
 PowerShell, ARM template's and we are working on creating Terraform and also Bash CLI.

-We wil also be creating a PowerPoint that will help guide trainers at a high level through what topics to cover and where to find further information.
+We will also be creating a PowerPoint that will help guide trainers at a high level through what topics to cover and where to find further information.

-The topics coevered at a high level so far are
+The topics covered at a high level so far are

-Azure Ovberview
+Azure Overview
 Azure Resource Manager
 Storage
 Networking